Vivify-Ideas/laravel-acl/README.md

 ```php
 'groups' => array()
 ```
+The purpose of groups is to limit access to groups of resources that share the same base path.
+For example you want to alllow user to access the page at `admin/products` path

-Every permission can belong to some group.
+Every permission can belong to a group.
 You can have groups that belongs to other group.
 Every group can have a route.
 Use the following format:

 ```php
 array(